sury666/Pclub_Secy_Task1/README.md

 * Creature 4: Danger 4 & Habitat 3
 * Creature 5: Danger 6 & Habitat 2

-The available habitat preferences are: 1, 2 and 3.
+The available habitat preferences are 1, 2, and 3.
 With 2 census teams available, the optimal allocation is:

-* Team 1 covers habitats 1, encountering creatures 1 and 3 with a maximum danger of 3.
+* Team 1 covers habitats 1, encountering creatures 1, and 3 with a maximum danger of 3.
-* Team 2 covers habitat 2 and 3, encountering creatures 2, 4 and 5 with a maximum danger level of 6.
+* Team 2 covers habitats 2 and 3, encountering creatures 2, 4, and 5 with a maximum danger level of 6.

-The minimalized sum of the maximum danger level encountered by each teams is 9 ($3 + 6$).
+The minimalized sum of the maximum danger level encountered by each team is 9 ($3 + 6$).